OVERVIEW

 Rings you craft or buy will have 0-5 attributes that increase spells and/or abilities.
 Your needs for these attributes will vary depending on your character build style, with a mage wanting matched high level spells, heavy weapon users wanting no boosts to abilities etc. Depending on your needs, some rings will be useful and should be enchanted, and some rings should be discarded/sold as their attributes will hinder your performance.
 Details of what your ring requirements should be, will be covered in the character build style sections.

-Primary elemental enchants for rings cause additional elemental damage for that element and, if enchanted with Health, Stamina or Magicka, then it regenerates that attribute based on the type of damage done to your opponent.
+Primary elemental enchants for rings cause additional elemental damage for that element and, if enchanted with Health, Stamina or Magicka, then it regenerates that attribute based on the damage done to your opponent.

 While secondaries on rings and gauntlets can increase attack damage and also have a unique secondary of prolonging a conditioning.